frostime/sy-query-view/README.md

 const state = dv.useState(today);
 // If the state exists, use the previous cache if (state()) {
-  dv.addmd('Today\'s daily quote')
+  dv.addmd('今天的每日一句')
   dv.addmd(`> ${state()}`)
 } else {
-// Note: Due to network environment issues, you may not be able to access this API when running fetch('https://api.xygeng.cn/one').then(async ans => {
+// Note: According to your network environment, you may not be able to access this API when you try to test locally fetch('https://api.xygeng.cn/one').then(async ans => {
  console.log(ans)
  if (ans.ok) {